ExactTarget/fuelux-mctheme/icons/Making-Icons.md

+### If you see a warning about "nyt_exporter_info"

+You might see a warning that a layer named "nyt_exporter_info" failed to export --- this can safely be ignored.

+The script stores its meta-data in this layer and mistakenly tries to export it sometimes.

+Do not hit "retry", your export probably worked just fine.

 ## Creating the CSS rules

 In the `fuelux-mctheme` project there is a `Gruntfile.js` which is used to create the SVG icons from the .svg files that live in the `icons/svg-exports/` directory.